DLL3=delta-like ligand 3; PD-L1=programmed death-ligand 1.

 Relapse and Survival in SCLC

-Although SCLC is considered very responsive to initial chemotherapy and radiation, patients with disease recurrence have a low median duration of survival.1,2 This attribute of SCLC is the key challenge to developing new treatments, improving duration of response, and disease-free survival.2
+Although SCLC is initially responsive to chemotherapy and radiation, the vast majority of patients will recur and have a short median duration of survival.1,2 This attribute of SCLC is the key challenge to developing new treatments, improving duration of response, and disease-free survival.2

 STATISTICAL OVERVIEW2,3